licarpen/aws-developer/README.md

 * can trace
   * every request
   * sample request (% or rate per minute)
+* Annotations are simple key-value pairs that are indexed for use with filter expressions.
+Use annotations to record data that you want to use to group traces in the console, or when calling the GetTraceSummaries API.
+X-Ray indexes up to 50 annotations per trace.
+* Metadata are key-value pairs with values of any type, including objects and lists, but that are not indexed.
+Use metadata to record data you want to store in the trace but don’t need to use for searching traces.
+You can view annotations and metadata in the segment or subsegment details in the X-Ray console.
 * security requires IAM for authorization and KMS for encryption at rest
 * implementation
   * code: import AWS X-ray SDK